 Parent Support Groups

 Raising gifted children can be exciting, rewarding, … and overwhelming.
-Their social and emotional needs and cognitive timetables are often wildly out of synch with their peers.
+Their social and emotional needs and cognitive timetables are often out of sync with those of their peers.
 It can be difficult to find other parents who understand the particular joys and frustrations posed by these developmental differences.

-Parent support groups offer parents the opportunity to connect with other parents of gifted children and learn about the following topics:
+Parent support groups offer families the opportunity to connect with other parents of gifted children and learn about the following topics:

 - Teaching Self-Management